ethan-young/seccyd-wj-subtests/manuscript/README.md

 one score per subtest, per participant.
 However, the specific set of subtests administered at each assessment varied (see Figure 2).
-For example, the Verbal Analogies test was measured at grade three and age 15 whereas Passage completion was measured at grades 3, 5, and age 15 (see Table 1).
+For example, the Verbal Analogies test was measured at grade three and age 15 whereas Passage Comprehension was measured at grades 3, 5, and age 15 (see Table 1).
 Thus, to create overall scores for each subtest, we averaged over all time points available for each subtest (see
 <https://tinyurl.com/seccyd-wj-agg-dvs> for code).